Sample Debugger Sessions

 In the debugger, variables have been expanded and file paths have been canonicalized.
 Therefore you see:

 Let’s recap where remake is in the process of running the Makefile.
-The first thing that seems to be done is that the Makefile dependencies need to checked.
+The first thing that seems to be done is that the Makefile dependencies need to be checked.
 A dependency of Makefile is Makefile.in and that in turn depends on target aclocal.m4.
 We have now stepped into and stopped at that target.
-At the remake<3> prompt then before checking for the dependencies of aclocal.m4.
+So, at the remake<3> prompt we have not yet checked the dependencies of aclocal.m4.

-You can see this dependency nesting that got us to this state using the backtrace command:
+You can see the dependency nesting that got us to this state using the backtrace command:

 remake<3> backtrace